This article was last updated on March 17

 3. Did you know that if your income is below a certain threshold you can actually e-File your taxes for free?
 Thanks to the IRS FreeFile program with major tax software providers, they provide a free version of their tax filing software for millions of taxpayers with incomes below a certain level.
 So if your income is below this, expect to file your taxes for free.
 Note that if your tax filing gets complicated or you need additional support, you will likely have to pay for that extra level.

 4. Getting a meeting with an actual IRS agent who can help you with your tax return or refund delays can be a challenge in itself.
 The IRS has recognized that this has been an ongoing taxpayer concern and to alleviate long lines at in-person IRS centers from a first come, first served approach, they have now instituted formal appointments to get in person support.
 To schedule an appointment at a IRS Taxpayer Assistance Centers (TAC) taxpayers can call 844.545.5640 or use the TAC tool to find a location near you.
 Hopefully this means you can get helpful in-person support without having to wait for hours in a long line.

 5. Increased identity theft and fraud protection.
 In addition to holding returns for further validation with EITC or ACTC refunds due – which have a high correlation to fraudulent returns/refunds – the IRS may require taxpayers who self-prepare returns using a tax software filing product for the first time to provide their Adjusted Gross Income (AGI) amount from their prior-year tax return to verify their identity.
-The IRS has also instituted other verification and e-sign procedures for 2017, so don’t be surprised if your return is flagged for further verification.
+The IRS has also instituted other verification and e-sign procedures, so don’t be surprised if your return is flagged for further verification.
 While this may hold up refund payments, it will at least mean that the right people are getting their refunds.